-- Our understanding of the Group and Parent Company and the industry in which it operates; - Discussion with management and those charged with governance including members of the Audit Committee; and - Obtaining an understanding of the Group's policies and procedures regarding compliance with laws and regulations.
+- Our understanding of the Company and the industry in which it operates; - Discussion with management and those charged with governance including members of the Audit, Risk and Compliance Committee; and - Obtaining an understanding of the Company's policies and procedures regarding compliance with laws and regulations.

-We considered the significant laws and regulations for the Group to be UK adopted International Financial Reporting Standards, United Kingdom Generally Accepted Accounting Practice and the Companies (Jersey) Law 1991; and industry related regulations.
+we considered the significant laws and regulations to be International Financial Reporting Standards, United Kingdom Generally Accepted Accounting Practice, the Companies (Jersey) Law 1991 and industry related regulations.

-The Group and Parent Company is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
-We identified such laws and regulations to be the health and safety legislation, employment law and taxation legislation.
+The Group and Parent Company are also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
+We identified such laws and regulations to be the health and safety legislation, employment legislation, the UK Bribery Act 2010, Information Commissioner's Office and Financial Conduct Authority by nature of its operations in the UK.